tecwindow/SoundTranscriber/README.md

 Next, you will find the "Save As" button, which allows you to specify the output saving preferences.

-Below that, there is a read-only edit box indicating the path of the file to be transcribed.
+Below that, there is a read-only edit box indicating the path or the link of the file to be transcribed.

 Use the "Browse" button to locate and select the file you want to transcribe.